-The County is dependent in part on financial assistance from the State.
-However, if the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay State aid to municipalities and school districts in the State, including the County, in any year, the County may be affected by a delay, until sufficient taxes have been received by the State to make State aid payments to the County.
+State aid to municipalities and school districts in the State, including the County, in any year, the County may be affected by a delay, until sufficient taxes have been received by the State to make State aid payments to the County.
 See "STATEMENT OF REVENUES AND EXPENDITURES - Revenues - State and Federal Aid" in "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.
 For a description of the County's current multi-year financial plan and the budget gap closing measures contained therein, see "COUNTY FINANCIAL CONDITION - 2017 Budget and 2017-2020 Multi-Year Financial Plan" in "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.

-In addition, adverse events within the County could affect the market for the Bonds.
+In addition, adverse events within the County could affect the market for the Obligations.
 These include, but are not limited to, events which impact the County's ability to reduce expenditures and raise revenues, economic trends, the willingness and ability of the State to provide aid and to enact various other legislation and the County's ability to market its securities in the public credit markets.
-It is anticipated that the various news media will report on events which occur in the County and that such media coverage, as well as such events, could have an impact on the market for, and the market price of, the Bonds.
+It is anticipated that the various news media will report on events which occur in the County and that such media coverage, as well as such events, could have an impact on the market for, and the market price of, the Obligations.